Dyslexia Tools And Resources For Adults

 Tools and resources for dyslexia: Working the way around deficiency

-Thanks to technological marvels, people suffering from learning deficiencies can adopt assistive tools and continue with their work, learning as well as entertainment objectives.
-Everyone wants to participate, demonstrate the skills they possess and get recognized.
-If there are supports available for replacing the absence of basic skills, it can bring positive changes to a person’s attitude, demeanor as well as confidence level[2].
-Audiobooks for books, speech-to-text for writing, concept mapping tools for organization of thoughts, etc. are nothing but the supplements that dyslexics can employ and be at par with peers.
-Here is the list of available resources and easily wieldable tools curate for your convenience.
+Thanks to technological marvels, people suffering from learning deficiencies can adopt assistive tools and continue with their work, learning as well and entertainment objectives.
+Everyone wants to participate, demonstrate the skills they possess, and get recognized.
+If there are supports available to replace the absence of basic skills, it can bring positive changes to a person’s attitude, demeanor as well and confidence level[2].

 1. Books

-If you struggle with words in the book, there are specialized books available with dyslexia-friendly fonts.
-These are storybooks with pictures and special fonts designed to help an adult brush up on reading skills.
-The basic outcomes of these books are better vocabulary and reading comprehension.
 Some of these may help build phonetic skills as well.
-Books for dyslexic adults such as Creative Successful Dyslexics, The Bigger Picture Book of Amazing Dyslexics and the Jobs they do, and others can be an eye-opener for the people who think low of themselves due to dyslexia.
+Books for dyslexic adults such as Creative Successful Dyslexics, The Bigger Picture Book of Amazing Dyslexics and the Jobs They Do, and others can be an eye-opener for people who think low of themselves due to dyslexia.
 A sense of belonging to the community is sure to make them determined to employ their strengths in constructive ways.

 2. Audiobooks